Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 For the geeks: Press "show stats" in the simulation.
 You'll see the percent complete of the total cycle, mini-cycle (0 to 1.0), and the value attained so far.
 Stop, step through, and switch between linear and sine motion to see the values.

-Quick quiz: What's higher, 10% of a linear cycle, or 10% of a sine cycle?
+Quick quiz: What's further along, 10% of a linear cycle, or 10% of a sine cycle?
 Sine.
 Remember, it barrels out of the gate at max speed.
-The average speed is indeed hit at 50% of the cycle time, but in the beginning we're going faster than average.
+By the time sine hits 50% of the cycle, it's moving at the average speed of linear cycle, and beyond that, it goes slower (until it reaches the max and turns around).

 So x is the 'amount of your cycle'.
 What's the cycle?